QuantEcon/lecture-python.myst/_sources/svd_intro.md

  * dynamic mode decomposition (DMD)

- Each of these can be thought of as data-reduction methods that are designed to capture salient patterns in data by projecting data onto a limited set of factors.
+ Each of these can be thought of as a data-reduction procedure  designed to capture salient patterns by projecting data onto a limited set of factors.

 ##  The Setup